superMDguy/Passage-Master/README.md

 # Passage Master
 Using Passage Master, you can memorize anything.

-##Usage
-Passage Master relies on [json-server](https://www.npmjs.com/package/json-server), which you can install with `npm install -g json-server`.
-To start the app, navigate to the root directory of the project, and run `json-server server/passages.json --static ./client`.
-Then, go to `localhost:3000` in a web browser.
+It's based off of the Charlotte Mason memorization/review methodology.

+## About
+Passage Master was developed using Ionic 2 on the front end, and Node + MongoDB (using Mongoose) on the backend.
+It's deployed to heroku, and uses mLab MongoDB for database hosting.
+It has a homepage (`client/index.html`) based on a TEMPLATED template.
+It uses Auth0 Lock for authentication, and Google Analytics for analytics.